karllhughes/personal-blog-5/_posts/2020-08-30-engineers-should-write.md

 The downside to being an Organizational Teacher is that it's pretty much table stakes for senior engineers.
 You're not going to stand out for it, and you probably won't get your name attached to it (unless it's buried in your commit history).
 Hone your writing skills as an Organizational Teacher, and once you feel more comfortable, move up the ladder.

+At some point, improving as a writer means studying how clear, persuasive writing actually looks outside internal documentation — from essays and technical blogs to well-structured academic work, and with this, [EduBirdie - best college paper writing service](https://edubirdie.com/) can be a useful reference when you are trying to understand structure, tone, and argument flow in practice.

 ### 3. Organizational Influencer
 As you move into an (official or unofficial) leadership role, you'll start to do more writing at the Organizational Influencer level.
 This writing includes setting hiring criteria, documenting tradeoffs between complex technical decisions, creating training materials, and setting budgets.
 These documents will be seen by people above and below your station and will help get you noticed for future promotions.